 Try Something New at a Food Truck

 Couples will love the amount of good food in Austin.
 It’s not hard to find a new dish, and it’s fun to travel around the world (all while staying in Austin) with all the exciting food trucks.
 Try Shirley’s Trini Cuisine for oxtail stew or nosh on biryani at Bombay Dhaba.
-For a vegan option, check out Wasota Vegan Paradise and opt for the jollof rice.

 Watch the Bats